 Successful long-term performance of a RO system depends on proper operation and maintenance of the system.
-This includes the initial system startup and operational startups and shutdowns.
+This includes the initial plant startup and operational startups and shutdowns.
 Preventing fouling or scaling of the membranes is not only a matter of system design, but also a matter of proper operation.
-Record keeping and data normalization is required in order to know the actual system performance and to enable corrective measures when necessary.
+Record keeping and data normalization is required in order to know the actual plant performance and to enable corrective measures when necessary.
 Complete and accurate records are also required in case of a system performance warranty claim.

-Changes in the operating parameters of a RO system can be caused by changes in the feed water, or can be a sign of trouble.
-Maintaining an operation and maintenance log is crucial in diagnosing and preventing system problems.
-For your reference, a typical log sheet is included in this manual
+Changes in the operating parameters of a RO system can be caused by changes in the feed water, or can be a sign of more serious problems.
+The best insurance against problems leading to membrane failures is to maintain a log on the operation of the RO system, water quality, and temperature.
+For your reference, a typical log sheet is included in this manual.